-- A confirmation letter or contract from your work placement / internship employer; - Your most recent transcript from OSIRIS; - Tri Partite Agreement, or the 'Nuffic Agreement' (print the PDF form, complete it and request your work placement / internship employer to sign it; - Chamber of Commerce Registration in Dutch: 'Inschrijving Kamer van Koophandel'. (only for students who wish to do their WP within their own company)
+- A confirmation letter or contract from your work placement / internship employer; - Your most recent transcript from OSIRIS; - Tri Party Agreement, currently based on the so-called 'Nuffic format' (print the PDF form, complete it and request your work placement / internship employer to sign it; - Chamber of Commerce Registration in Dutch: 'Inschrijving Kamer van Koophandel'. (only for students who wish to do their WP within their own company)

-1.2.
-GOALS OF WORK PLACEMENT
+2.1 GOALS

-Next to gaining work experience, the work placement module is also a way of building your CV and to start creating your professional network.
-The goals of this module are to:
+In addition to gaining work experience, work placement is also a way of building your CV and a start in creating your professional network.
+The goals of the Work placement are as follows:

-- Gain a useful experience of the working environment. - Become aware of the culture and structure of a working environment. - Provide an opportunity for you to enhance your learning experience and career prospects by applying your academic knowledge and capabilities in the workplace. - Strengthen links with industry and commerce. - Develop new capabilities and skills. - Operate within a structured and routinely supervised environment. - After appropriate, initial training, be able to use required methods, procedures and standards applicable to tasks set. - Be able to function effectively across tasks set using available tools, methodologies and/or equipment without frequent reference to others. - Demonstrate a rational and organised approach to set task(s). - Demonstrate oral and written communication skills for effective dialogue with colleagues and superiors, or project instigators. - Show the ability to rapidly absorb fresh (technical) information when it is systematically presented and apply it effectively. - Describe and evaluate the structure, major activities and responsibilities of the organisation. - Evaluate your performance and abilities critically.
+- Gaining insight into your strengths and limitations in professional situations. - Learning to function independently and responsibly within an organisation (professional attitude). - Become aware of the culture and structure within a work environment. - Integrating knowledge and skills with practice (research and other), in a realistic work situation. - Provide an opportunity for you to enhance your learning experience and career prospects by applying your academic knowledge and capabilities in the workplace. - Strengthen your links with industry and commerce. - Develop new capabilities and skills. - Operate within a structured and routinely supervised environment. - After appropriate initial training, be able to use required methods, procedures and standards applicable to tasks set. - Be able to function effectively across tasks set using available tools, methodologies and/or equipment without frequent reference to others - Demonstrate a rational and organized approach to set task(s) - Demonstrate oral and written communication skills for effective dialogue with colleagues and supervisors, or project instigators - Show the ability to rapidly absorb fresh (technical) information when it is systematically presented and to apply it effectively - Describe and evaluate the structure, major activities and responsibilities of the organization - Evaluate your performance and abilities critically